Understanding the $0^{++}$ and $2^{++}$ charmonium(-like) states near 3.9 GeV: Introduction

 It is still under debate what is the nature of these charmonium(-like) states near 3.9~GeV.
 In Ref.~\cite{Duan:2020tsx}, the $X(3915)$ and the $Z(3930)$ are considered as the conventional $P$-wave charmonium states, $\chi_{c0}(2P)$ and $\chi_{c2}(2P)$, respectively.
+The results of Ref.~\cite{Ortega:2017qmg} favor the hypothesis that $X(3915)$ and $X(3930)$ resonances arise as different decay mechanisms of the same $J^{PC}=2^{++}$ state.
 In Ref.~\cite{Chen:2012wy}, the $\gamma\gamma\to D \bar D$ data in the Belle and BaBar measurements are described by introducing both the $\chi_{c0}(2P)$ and $\chi_{c2}(2P)$ states.
 In addition, there are also studies that predict non-conventional charmonium-like states near this region.
 The $X(3915)$ was interpreted as a $c\bar cs\bar s$ tetraquark state~\cite{Lebed:2016yvr,Wang:2016ujn,Chen:2017dpy,Wang:2016gxp} or a $D_s^+ D_s^-$ molecule~\cite{Li:2015iga}.
 In the lattice quantum chromodynamics (QCD) study of Ref.~\cite{Prelovsek:2020eiw}, there appears a state near the $D_s^+D_s^-$ threshold that originates from the $D\bar D$-$D_s^+D_s^-$ interaction and couples predominantly to the $D_s^+D_s^-$ channel.
 The authors point out that it may correspond to the $X(3915)$ and $\chi_{c0}(3930)$, which are suggested to be the same state, while in Ref.~\cite{Duan:2021bna}, the $\chi_{c0}(3930)$ is assigned to the $\chi_{c0}(2P)$.
-After the observation of the $X(3960)$, it was interpreted as a molecular state in Refs.~\cite{Ji:2022uie,Bayar:2022dqa,Chen:2022dad,Xin:2022bzt,Xie:2022lyw,Mutuk:2022ckn} and identified as the same state as the $\chi_{c0}(3930)$ in Ref.~\cite{Bayar:2022dqa}, the conventional charmonium $\chi_{c0}(2P)$~\cite{Guo:2022ggl}, or a scalar diquark-antidiquark $([cs][\bar c\bar s])$ tetraquark state~\cite{Agaev:2022pis}.
+After the observation of the $X(3960)$, it was interpreted as a molecular state in Refs.~\cite{Ji:2022uie,Bayar:2022dqa,Chen:2022dad,Xin:2022bzt,Xie:2022lyw,Mutuk:2022ckn} and identified as the same state as the $\chi_{c0}(3930)$ in Ref.~\cite{Bayar:2022dqa}, the conventional charmonium $\chi_{c0}(2P)$~\cite{Guo:2022ggl}, or a scalar diquark-antidiquark tetraquark state~\cite{Agaev:2022pis,Guo:2022crh}.